-It is an allergy to peanut protein (not oil) that causes the reaction after eating or touching the nut.
+An allergy to touching or eating peanut protein (not oil).
 Peanut allergy is common, affecting 1/80 people, or about a million people in the UK.

-Symptoms usually occur straight after eating food containing peanuts but can occur up to a few hours later.
-They tend to be mild and may include a rash (hives or “nettle” rash) or swelling, especially around the face.
-Some children have an itchy throat; others vomit or have diarrhoea.
-Severe reactions (anaphylaxis) are much less common, but include difficulty breathing (with wheeze or swelling in the throat), feeling faint or dizzy.
+Symptoms usually occur immediately after eating the food, although can occur up to one hour later.
+They may include a rash (‘nettle’ rash) or swelling, especially of the face.
+Some children have an itchy throat, others vomit.
+Severe reactions (anaphylaxis) are uncommon, but include difficulty breathing (wheeze, or throat swelling), feeling faint or dizzy.

-Children can be allergic to peanuts alone or may also be allergic to other nuts such as cashew and brazil; seeds such as sesame; and legumes such as lentils and peas.
+Peanut allergy is more common in children with severe eczema and with egg allergy.
+Children may be allergic only to peanuts, or also to tree nuts such as cashew and hazelnut, seeds such as sesame, and legumes such as lentils and peas.
 Seek medical advice before excluding any of these other foods as this may not be necessary.

-The diagnosis is based on a history of a typical reaction after contact with peanuts.
-Positive allergy tests skin prick or blood allergy antibody (IgE) tests support the diagnosis, but should not be used alone, as people can have positive allergy tests but tolerate the food without getting a reaction.
-Skin prick tests are safe.
-They can be done in clinic provided that the child has not had any antihistamines for a few days.
+The diagnosis is suggested from a history of a typical reaction after contact with peanuts.
+Positive allergy tests skin prick or blood allergy antibody (IgE) tests support the diagnosis.

-A written management plan will be provided and appropriate medication prescribed which should be available at all times.
+A written management plan will be provided, and appropriate medication prescribed which should be always available.

 If a peanut is accidentally eaten spit the food out straight away and give an antihistamine as soon as possible.

 - Difficulty breathing (wheezing, noisy breathing)

 - Swelling in the throat (noisy breathing, drooling)